THE WORTH OF A HUMAN LIFE

 It’s the old “cost of a human life” argument, as in “how can you place a price tag on a human life?”
 We do, of course, all the time.
 If we didn’t balance lives against costs to society, we’d have no cars, airplanes, or even peanut butter.
 Think of the lives that would be saved!
 Without cars, over 34,000 lives would be saved annually in the U.S. alone.
 Hundreds of people a year die in aviation-related mishaps.
 And how about peanut butter?
 Is your guilty pleasure of peanut butter-banana sandwiches before bedtime worth the horrendous risk to countless children with peanut allergies?
 Tough policy questions, to be sure…

-We have no better illustration of this than the current COVID-19 lockdown.
-Some predicted a million people would die unless we “flattened the curve.”
-If we take that figure, subtract the 60,000 who actually are dying, we may have saved 940,000 people (more or less).
-The total cost of the coronavirus shutdown could top $7 trillion.
+We have no better illustration of this than the COVID-19 lockdown.
+Some predicted 2.2 million people would die unless we “flattened the curve.”
+If we take that figure, then subtract the one million who actually died, we may have saved 1.2 million people (more or less).
+The total cost of the coronavirus shutdown alone – not including healthcare – was $7.6 trillion.
 Also a “more or less” figure.
-And just like that, we have paid $7.5 million for every obese diabetic couch-potato life saved.
+And just like that, we have paid $6.33 million (more or less) for every obese diabetic couch-potato life saved.
 But who can put a price on human life?

 In today’s case, Mrs. Lacasto didn’t lose her life, but she was a mite inconvenienced (and a bit injured) in her run-in with gravity in beautiful Santa Barbara, California.
 A piece of city-owned sidewalk had been pushed up by the roots of a city-owned ficus tree.
 Mrs. Lacasto tripped on the 1-inch rise and injured herself.